 While “service” can be the service specification or service instance, within this document the use of unqualified service will always mean service instance.
 Service specification will also be fully qualified.

 A network service typically has a long life span and can undergo numerous changes throughout its life.
-A service may be created, fail, be restored, be made inactive (maybe for non-payment, be made active again, fail, and be restored, etc. throughout its life.
+A service may be created, fail, be restored, be made inactive (maybe for non-payment), be made active again, fail, and be restored, etc. throughout its life.
 As such this standard does not try to provide all the possible ordering of actions against a service.
 The material is all the atomic actions as the ordering of the various actions are generally independent or the preconditions are documented.
 Similar, notifications are only explicitly mentioned in sections 3 and 4 when they originate autonomously from the operational domain.
-Notifications that are caused by API calls are not covered in section 3 and 4 as they are generally redundant (e.g., a POST call to create a service will cause a serviceCreationNotification) as they simply document what the API call caused.
+Notifications that are caused by API calls are not covered in section 3 and 4 as they are generally redundant (e.g., a POST call to create a service will cause a serviceCreationNotification and/or a monitor*ChangeNotification) as they simply document what the API call caused.
+Similar the link to a returned Monitor for long running transactions is generally not mentioned as this pattern is true for all long running transactions.

 There is some inherent flexibility in the TMF Open API design to support different business models.
 One area where this flexibility is clear is whether the network exposes single services and service order processing is fully a BSS responsibility.
 Or the network may accept the full or partial service order and service order processing is a network responsibility.
 The decision would drive the usage of TMF 641 and/or 640.

-Also refer to IG1164 Requirements Analysis for the Ordering and Configuration of Services and Resources: with Impacts on APIs and Information Models for further information.
+For this version of the NaaS API component suite, the focus will be on TMF 640 activation and configuration.
+A separate profile may be created in the future in support of the TMF 641 Service Ordering.

 Requirements

 The NaaS API component suite includes APIs classified in 4 main lifecycle areas: